samsze0/config/README.md

 - Install the [media feature pack](https://support.microsoft.com/en-us/windows/media-feature-pack-for-windows-n-8622b390-4ce6-43c9-9b42-549e5328e407) if you are on the windows "N" version.
 Also install the OpenSSH server feature
 - Install drivers from [your motherboard support page](https://www.msi.com/Motherboard/{}/support)

+**MSVC**
+- Visual Studio comes with the microsoft C/C++ compiler/build tools.
+Currently this is the only method of obtaining those build tools

 **Scoop**
 - Scoop is installed in `~/scoop/` by default.
 Doesn't interfere with other users' programs
 - Scoop doesn't pollute PATH (similar to Homebrew)